locoframework/loco-js/README.md

 ### Fetching a single resource

 Loco-JS provides `find` class method for fetching a single resource.
-A response from the server should be in a plain JSON format with remote names of attributes as keys.
+The response from the server should be in a plain JSON format with remote names of attributes as keys.
 Examples:

 ```coffeescript
 App.Models.Article.find(123).then (article) ->